mltomlins0n/QANotes/PegaNotes (SSA).md

 A **Split For Each** is used to run a subprocess multiple times by iterating through a set of records in a page list or page group.
 When the items have been processed, the main flow continues.

 **Spinoff** subprocesses allow you to run a subprocess in parallel to the main flow.
 The main process does not wait for the spinoff to complete befoire proceeding.

+The Join conditions for parallel processing are:

+* **Any** - Main flow resumes when any of the conditions are met.
+Other subprocesses are stopped if they are not complete and open assignments for these subprocesses are cancelled.

+* **All** - Main flow only resumes when all subprocesses are complete.

+* **Some** - Uses a when rule or a count to determine when the main process can resume.

+* **Iterate** - On the **Split For Each** shape, this starts flows for items in the page list or group and tests an optional when condition to determine whether to start a flow for a given iteration.